Disney's Pop Century Resort: Theming

 Disney Transport buses provide scheduled service between the resort hotel and the theme parks, water parks, and Disney Springs.
+The Disney Skyliner can also be used to travel between Pop Century Resort and both EPCOT and Disney's Hollywood Studios.
 The resort has laundry facilities and babysitting options available.
-It also has pizza delivery to guests' rooms as well as cable television.
 As of April 2012, refrigerators and internet access are now complimentary.

 The hotel has several shopping and dining locations, including the following: